wegue-oss/wegue/docs/gallery.md

 ## [Traffic Analytics - Geomer Here](https://apps.meggsimum.de/geomer-here/)

-This application visualises time-dependent traffic data from "here".
+This application visualizes time-dependent traffic data from "here".
 It makes use of a separate time-slider component.
+The traffic data is loaded as vector tiles.

 ![screenshot traffic analysis](_media/screenshot_geomer_here.jpg)